 America's National Park System Highlights America the Beautiful

 Every national park we visited had its own unique characteristics and I really enjoyed discovering each and every one.

-To the people of the world, I say this: Forget our crazy political situation and come see America’s treasures.
-The natural beauty we have in every corner of this country is breathe-taking.
+To the people of the world, I say this: Forget our crazy political situation and come see America's treasures.
+The natural beauty we have in every corner of this country is breathtaking.

-Travelers can fly to major airports near national parks, rent a car and drive to hundreds of national park system sites at your fingertips.
+Travelers can fly to major airports near national parks, rent a car and drive to hundreds of national park system sites at their fingertips.
 And why not take in more than one park?

 How about you?
 What national park do you want to visit?